SopiMlab/DeepLearningWithAudio18/Documentation/UsingWavegan.md

 NOTE: you need a Mac or Linux machine for this.
 But you DON’T need a GPU.
 You only need to install Python 3 and any version of tensorflow.

 You need as much material as possible from one clear category.
 You can get some results from around 40 1.5 second clips, but the results a lot better with hundreds or more.
-The clips should approximately the same length, but if you don't have a set of of clips of a similar length, you can use the ```split.py``` script for it.
-It's usage is ```python split.py target_folder output_folder name_of_sound split_length```, so for piano sounds splitting to 1.5 second clips: ```python split.py piano piano_split pianoclip 1.5```

 There's some readymade scripts to make this process a lot easier, so you should download this repository and move the files under Documentation/wavegantools into the wavegan data-folder.
 Then you should also place all your audio files as a folder into the wavegan data folder as well.

+The audio clips should be approximately the same length, but if you don't have a set of of clips of a similar length, you can use the ```split.py``` script for it.
+It's usage is ```python split.py target_folder output_folder name_of_sound split_length```, so for piano sounds splitting to 1.5 second clips: ```python split.py piano piano_split pianoclip 1.5```

 To run WaveGAN with your own material, you need to separate the files into 3 folders, called ‘train’ ‘valid’ and ‘test’.
 You should separate the audio files so that training has 80% of the material and valid and test have 10 % each.
 You can run the ```splitforwavegan.py``` script to do it automatically.
-Usage is just ```python splitforwavegan.py foldername```.
+For the piano example usage is just ```python splitforwavegan.py piano_split```.

 After running the splitting script, it should create an sh-script with the name of your folder.
 (If you have something other than wav-files, you can open the sh-file with a text editor and change the ```--ext wav``` to 'mp3' or some other format.)
 All the files should be of the same audio format.

-Then you only need to run ```sh foldername.sh``` to turn the audio files into tfrecords.
-It creates the files into ```foldernamedata```-folder.
+Then you only need to run ```sh piano_split.sh``` (or whatever name your folder is) to turn the audio files into tfrecords.
+It creates the files into ```piano_splitdata```-folder in this case.

 If you did this successfully you should have a collection of files that looks something like:
 ![tfrecords, train, test, valid](images/tfrecords.PNG)